-Politics Chat: What Will The GOP Do With Moore’s Sexual Misconduct Allegations?
+Politics Chat: What Will the GOP Do With Moore’s Sexual Misconduct Allegations?

 Jon:

-Jon: Big thumbs down
+Jon: Big thumbs down.

 Ed: Wow, is this ever moving fast.